pydata/xarray/xarray/datatree_/docs/source/data-structures.rst

 DataTree
 --------

-:py:class:``DataTree`` is xarray's highest-level data structure, able to organise heterogeneous data which could not be stored inside a single ``Dataset`` object.
-This includes representing the recursive structure of multiple `groups`_ within a netCDF file or `Zarr Store`_.
+:py:class:`DataTree` is xarray's highest-level data structure, able to organise heterogeneous data which could not be stored inside a single :py:class:`Dataset` object.
+This includes representing the recursive structure of multiple
+`groups`_ within a netCDF file or `Zarr Store`_.

 .. _groups: https://www.unidata.ucar.edu/software/netcdf/workshops/2011/groups-types/GroupsIntro.html